What's That Smell? It's the Dreaded Bradford Pear

 Is It Too Late to Complain?

-The tree's invasive qualities certainly stand out, it cannot be denied.
-But, for a devil's advocate perspective, let's consider a counterpoint: The world is now filled with invasive species, thanks largely to what some argue is the most invasive species of all: us, Homo sapiens.
-As we have conquered the globe, we have helped spread untold numbers of plant and animal life, which have decimated untold numbers of previously "native" species around the world.
+The tree's invasive qualities certainly stand out.
+But for a devil's advocate perspective, let's consider a counterpoint: The world has many invasive species, thanks largely to what some argue is the most invasive species of all: us, Homo sapiens.

 Advertisement